top of page

 are produced too fast, they can build up to dangerous levels in your body.

-DKA usually develops slowly.
-Early symptoms include:
+Early symptoms of diabetes include:

 • Drinking more water than usual